 This key claim seems open to obvious counter-examples—cases where contractualism seems to diverge from rule consequentialism.
 Most striking are those cases where “we can either save one person from some great burden, or give much smaller benefits to many other people, who are all much better-off” (Parfit 2011, volume 2, p.
 246).

-Proponents of the convergence argument, following Parfit, will divide these cases into two classes.
+Proponents of the convergence argument must somehow explain away these apparent counter-examples.
+Following Parfit, they will first will divide such cases into two classes.
 In some cases, the optimific rule consequentialist principles instruct us to favour the individual.
-Consider Scanlon's own example where we must choose between electrifying an innocent person and disrupting millions of people's enjoyment of a televised sporting event.
+Consider Scanlon’s own example where we must choose between electrifying an innocent person and disrupting millions of people’s enjoyment of a televised sporting event (Scanlon 1998, p.
+235).
 Here, many rule consequentialists will argue that the optimific rules do instruct us to save the innocent person.
 If so, the convergence between rule consequentialism and contractualism is straightforward.
 In its contest with rule consequentialism, contractualism cannot draw its intuitive appeal from such cases.

 We must turn, then, to those cases where the optimific rule consequentialist principles do instruct us to provide the smaller benefits to many others.
 Here, the convergence argument must deny that the solitary individual can reasonably reject the optimific principles.
 This is where Parfit’s ‘improvements’ on contractualism are vital to the convergence argument.
 As originally formulated, contractualism departs from utilitarianism by allowing the individual to reject the optimific principles whenever they place a greater burden on her than her favoured principle places on any other single individual.
 Proponents of the convergence argument will favour instead a more impersonal formulation.
 While the individual’s own complaint is left undiminished, other people can now reject her principle on impersonal grounds—precisely because it fails to maximise everyone’s well-being.
 Faced with these impersonal reasons, the single individual cannot reasonably reject the optimific principles.